 This project has been initiated by a group of therapists, community workers and educators from Samoa, Aotearoa/New Zealand, Australia, USA, and the UK.
 As professionals and wage-earners we live with a considerable degree of privilege and freedom.
 At the same time, we represent a diverse number of cultures.
 While some of us live with white privilege, others of us live as Indigenous people and as people of colour with the ongoing effects of colonisation and racism.
 Our backgrounds also differ in relation to gender, class, and sexual orientation.
 What we have in common is a deep sadness at much of what is occurring in the world and a commitment to play our part in continuing to foster communities of therapists and community workers in which broader relations of power are acknowledged and addressed in our work.
 If these are matters that you are grappling with in your workplace, we would like to hear from you.
-Follow this link to see the document we have developed about privilege, and then write to us!
 Thanks!

 A document created from conversations between